FailAcademy/learning/web-dev-foundation/_slides/05-deploy/02-hosting-slides.md

 A managed hosting option will **provide software and security updates** for you, and variety of other potential services such as spam filtering and caching.

-Managed hosting is usually **more expensive** that shared hosting plans.
+Managed hosting is usually **more expensive** than shared hosting plans.

 An example of a managed web host is [WP Engine](http://wpengine.com/).